 Our Impact

 children served

-Over 850 children have been served by Ohio START.
-The program aims to stabilize families harmed by parental substance use so that both children and their parents can recover and move forward with safe and addiction-free lives.
-For current data on the program, please visit the Ohio START Dashboard created by The Ohio State University College of Social Work.
+Over 2,000 children have been served by Ohio START.
+The model aims to stabilize families harmed by parental substance use so that both children and their parents can recover and move forward with safe and addiction-free lives.
+For current data on the model please visit the Ohio START Dashboard created by The Ohio State University College of Social Work.

+Our Impact